Chemistry - Biochemistry Emphasis Requirements (BA/BS)

 FallUnitsSpringUnits

-CORE 3903Electives to total 120 (if needed)3
+CHEM elective (Group A)3Electives to total 120 (if needed)3

-Total Units: 116-125
+Total Units: 121

-sub-scores.
+The math and English courses you will take during your first year will depend on UW System placement exam scores or ACT/SAT subscores.
 This four-year plan reflects the math and English courses most common for students in this major.
-All students are encouraged to complete placement testing prior to attending Warhawks SOAR (Student Orientation, Advising, and Registration).
+All students are encouraged to complete placement testing prior to attending Warhawks SOAR.

-Opportunities: Joining a university-sponsored club and actively participating is strongly encouraged.
+First Year: Joining a university-sponsored club and actively participating is strongly encouraged.
 Involvement in a club or activity will help you develop interpersonal skills, give you the opportunity to learn and practice leadership skills, and adds to your resume.

-Opportunities: An internship is not required for the chemistry major but can be a great opportunity for practical experience.
-An internship is an experiential learning opportunity that provides students with hands-on experience in a potential career field, supervision and coaching from prospective employers, and the ability to learn professional norms and behaviors.
+Third Year: An internship provides students with hands-on experience in a potential career field, supervision and coaching from prospective employers, and the ability to learn professional norms and behaviors.
 In addition, completing an internship allows students to differentiate themselves in a competitive job market.
-Students should begin planning for an internship by the beginning of the junior year and can complete the internship in the junior or senior year.